 Join a fun, interactive 2 night campout for new RV owners led by Tony and Peggy Barthel of Stressless Camping.
 Learn all the basics of how to operate your RV, how to make it last a long time, and how to keep it looking good and in top shape.
 This workshop is held at Clear Lake Campground on the shore of Cache Creek, with campsites perfect for small to midsize trailers or RVs with lengths of 30 feet or less.

-During the weekend you'll get basic instruction on RV systems plus tips and hints to make the most of that new RV.
+During the workshop you'll get basic instruction on RV systems plus tips and hints to make the most of that new RV.
 Topics will include using and maintaining systems and how to make every camping experience a StressLess Camping experience.
 You'll have a chance to ask questions and get hands on experience.
 Of course, social distancing and health safety will be practiced during the workshop at all times.

 Camping, especially in your own RV, is considered the safest way to travel these days so more people are turning to RVs - and finding that they need help learning to operate them.